 - The bankers usually create rules about how much additional debt the business can take on and then the fact as to how much the business can spend on the inventory or other investments.

 - These rules are thus referred to as covenants in the banking world and the more money a bank lends to a small business.
-The more covenants they are thus likely to place on the loan in order to ensure the payback of funds.
+The more covenants they are thus likely to place on the loan to ensure the payback of funds.

 Lack of Flexibility